KarrieK/NICAR16/README.md

 #Environment
 Because we are limited on time and many of you are most likely running windows we are going to use python anywhere - a shell hosted in the browser.

-For those of you who would like to install and run csvkit on their own machines, you can install it easily for linux or OSX operating systems.
-If you run windows, never fear, you can install virtual box and run a linux environemtnfrom there.

-You need python 2.7 or 3.3 installed.

-You can install csvkit using the following commands, depending on what package manager you're using:

-$ pip install csvkit

-or

-$ conda install csv

-or

-$ sudo apt-get install csvkit

 # Getting comfortable with python anywhere